 Maintenance and Salvage

-Any cheap tool may seem economical in first cost, but the question is, “Which is the cheapest in the overall cost?”
-Taper reamers, of course, can be reground many times before size is lost.
-With a solid straight reamer the only salvage is to regrind it to smaller size – a condition not always convenient – or to convert it into some other type of tool.
+With solid straight reamers, the only way to salvage is to regrind it to smaller size (a condition not always convenient) or to convert it into some other type of tool.

 Reamers should be sharpened as soon as they become dull enough to prevent proper cutting.
-It usually is necessary to sharpen only the cutting edge or the chamfer, but if it is necessary to regrind the diameter, the correct circular-land width must be maintained, as well as the back taper.
+It's usually necessary to sharpen only the cutting edge or the chamfer, but if one must regrind the diameter, the correct circular-land width must be maintained, as well as the back taper.

-When a reaming fixture is light in weight, it is practical to use a rigid drive and allow it to “float” on the reaming table.
-If the fixture is heavy, it is more advisable to use a floating holder drive to permit self-alignment.
-There are many excellent commercial models available.
+When a reaming fixture is light in weight then it's practical to use a rigid drive and allow it to “float” on the reaming table.
+If the fixture is heavy, it is recommended to use a floating holder drive to permit self-alignment.

-In screw machines and turret lathes, the reamer will always follow the bored or drilled hole; and if a rigid holder were used, a tapered or “bell-mouth” hole would result.
-Therefore, the proper style of floating holder must be specified.
-It must be “full” floating and allow the tool to adjust itself in directions freely and easily.
+In screw machines and turret lathes the reamer will always follow the bored or drilled hole; and if a rigid holder were used, a tapered or “bell-mouth” hole will form.
+Therefore, the proper style of floating holder must be specified and it must be “full” floating to allow the tool to adjust itself in directions freely and easily.

 Various types of floating drivers are in use, each possessing individual merits.
-Some types permit angular relation between the center lines of the driving spindle and the reamer.
-Others permit side movement of the axis of the reamer with that of the driving spindle, the two being parallel.
-Still others combine these two features.
+Some types allow angular relation between the center lines of the driving spindle and the reamer.
+Others allow side movement of the axis of the reamer with that of the driving spindle with the two being parallel.
+Others combine these two features.

 There are two principles that must be embodied in satisfactory floating reamer drivers.
-First are some of the angular positions that the reamer must be permitted to assume.
-Secondly, is what might be called parallel floating.
-Here the reamer axis may move away from the spindle axis while the two are in parallel.
+First is the angular positions that the reamer must be permitted to assume.
+Second is the parallel floating.
+Here, the reamer axis may move away from the spindle axis while the two are in parallel.

 The ideal floating driver must be able to do both of these.
 In other words, it must be able to adjust itself to misalignment of both types and in all positions throughout its circle of rotation.
 The amount of permissible angular or parallel float should be adjusted to cover the greatest amount of misalignment that is likely to occur on any given job.